kerolex/VisualAdvAttack/README.md

 ## Instructions/demo

-To run the software, you can do in 2 ways: use the provided bash script or running from command line.
+To run the software, you can do it in 2 ways: use the provided bash script or running from command line.
 Make sure to install the conda environment first or have a conda environment with the corresponding packages already installed.